Canadian students who plan on living in the United States (U.S.) while attending school must fulfill all student visa requirements of an F-1 student.

 - Maintain actual residence and place of abode in Canada and commute through a land border port-of-entry to the U.S. for study.

 Part-time border commuter students are not admitted for duration of status like other F-1 students, but rather for a date specific period of time.
-The designated school official (DSO) at HFC will specify a completion date on the Form I-20 that reflects the actual semester for the commuter student’s current term of study, and issue a new Form I-20 for each new semester the commuter student attends at the school.
+The designated school official (DSO) at HFC will specify a completion date on the Form I-20 that reflects the actual semester for the commuter student’s current term of study.
+The DSO at HFC will issue a new Form I-20 for each new semester the commuter student attends.
 Full-time border commuter students are admitted for duration of status like other F-1 students.

 Admission Requirements for a Border Commuter Student

 Proof of meeting the admission requirements.
 Proof can be met by providing one of the following:

 - Unless you received an “Ontario Secondary School Diploma,” please send an official evaluation (in English) demonstrating that the applicant has earned the equivalent of a U.S. high school diploma equal to that granted by a regionally accredited U.S. high school.
 You must use an approved evaluation service such as Educational Credential Evaluators (ECE) or World Education Services (WES).
 For a list of other evaluation services, go to NACES and click on “Current members.”